📚 This post is part of our comprehensive guide: Faith-Centered Relationships: A Christian Woman’s Complete Guide

 You never expected to be here.

-Sleepless nights.
-Conversations that turn into arguments.
-Loving someone who suddenly feels like a stranger.
-You prayed.
-You believed.
-You tried.
-And now, you’re just trying to hold it all together while your heart breaks quietly in front of God.
+And now… you’re just trying to hold it all together while your heart breaks quietly in front of God.

-Let’s say this out loud: Even Christian relationships face storms.
+Let’s say this out loud:

 How to Hold Onto God When Your Relationship Feels Like It’s Falling Apart